thepost/bungalow-demo/README.md

 4. Originally I was going to use `MobX` for state changes, and loaded it in as a dependency from the start.
 As it’s similar to `Redux` except with the advantage of less boilerplate.

-- An advantage is that there's need for reducers, etc. It does away with needing to call `setState` explicitly, in favour of simply re-rendering every time an **observable** property is detected to change.
+- The main advantage is that there's no need for reducers, etc. It does away with needing to call `setState` explicitly, in favour of simply re-rendering every time an **observable** property is detected to change.
 - It also uses **computed properties**, which is a very Swift-like concept that I’m used to.
 - However, I haven't used it that much in that I'm absolutely comfortable with it, and it seemed to depend on the use of decorators.
-Decorators are only part of a stage 2 JS proposal, so you have to install it via a babel transpiler plugin, and the more complexity in dependencies for a demo where it needs to be accessed remotely, the more of a risk it becomes.
+Decorators are only part of a stage 2 JS proposal, so you have to install it via a babel transpiler plugin, and the more complexity in dependencies for this demo's purpose where it needs to be accessed remotely, the more of a risk it becomes.
 - [https://mobx.js.org](https://mobx.js.org)

 ## Implementation Notes